Colorado River Northwest

 Colorado River (Imperial Divisions and Associated Backwaters) – Rating:

 Largemouth bass fishing should continue to be very good in the Imperial Division of the Colorado River.
-During the Fall of 2017, the Arizona Game and Fish Department surveyed the backwaters of the Imperial Division, where we found abundant medium sized bass and several over 5 pounds, including a very nice bass that measured at 23.4 inches and 8.2 pounds!
+During the Fall of 2018, the Arizona Game and Fish Department surveyed the backwaters of the Imperial Division, where we found abundant medium-sized bass and as many fish over 4 pounds that we have seen for several years.
 The general rule for electrofishing catch was the bigger and deeper the backwater, the more fish we would catch.
-This healthy population has the ability to produce 5-fish tournament bag limit of more than 20 pounds all summer long.
+To be even more specific than that, areas that had two currents coming together (like the mouths of backwaters) generally held the largest numbers of fish.
+This healthy population has the ability to produce 5-fish tournament bag limits of more than 20 pounds any time of the year.

-The summer is prime time for flatheads!
-The flathead catfish population of the Imperial Division continues to be very healthy and fishing should continue to be some of the best in the entire state.
-During the 2017 spring electrofishing survey abundant “eater” sized fish under 10 pounds and several trophy-sized fish of more than 40 pounds were sampled.
-Throughout the duration of our survey it was hard to find a stretch of river that didn’t hold a flathead or two, but flathead fishing will generally be best in slack water areas, deep holes, or near overhanging vegetation along the main channel of the river and the fishing will generally be best at night.
+Flathead catfishing fishing will likely be pretty slow during the winter, though the flathead catfish population of the Imperial Division continues to be very healthy and fishing should continue to be some of the best in the entire state.
+During the 2018 spring electrofishing survey abundant “eater” sized fish under 10 pounds and though we did not catch any monsters like in previous we know they are there from all the pictures we are seeing from local anglers.
+Throughout the duration of our survey it was hard to find a stretch of river that didn’t hold a flathead or two, but narrowing your search to slack-water areas, deep holes, or near overhanging vegetation along the main channel of the river and fishing at night will lead to the most success.
 Flatheads prefer live bait such as sunfish or small common carp.
 Be sure to bring some heavy tackle with you: an 89.2-pound river monster was sampled by electrofishing and released back into the lower Imperial Division of the Colorado River back in 2008.

-Channel catfish are widespread in the main river channel and backwaters and will bite on nightcrawlers, chicken liver, stinkbait, or about any other “smelly” bait.
+Channel catfish are widespread in the main river channel and backwaters and will bite on nightcrawlers, hot dogs, chicken liver, stink bait, or about any other “smelly” bait.
 They can be caught year-round but probably bite best at night.

-Bluegill and redear sunfish are also widespread but are most likely to be found around structure in the backwaters or slack-water areas.
-Bluegill and redear will bite on meal worms, night crawlers or small crappie jig.
+Bluegill and redear sunfish are also widespread but are most likely to be found around structure in the backwaters or slackwater areas.
+Bluegill and redear will bite on meal worms, night crawlers, flies, or small crappie jigs.

 Mittry Lake Rating:

 Mittry Lake can be a bit frustrating at times, especially for bass fishermen; the bass are sometimes finicky, and it can be challenging to bring any in on some days.
 Other days, the bite can be wide open.
 Changing weather, including wind, often brings on the bite.
-There are plenty of bass in the lake, with a few in the eight to 10-pound range, and occasionally larger.
-The department’s 2017 fall survey caught good numbers of bass of all sizes, indicating there should be plenty of bass for anglers to catch.
+There are plenty of bass in the lake, with quite a few in the eight to 10-pound range, and occasionally larger.
+The department’s 2018 fall survey caught good numbers of bass of all sizes, indicating there should be plenty of bass for anglers to catch.
 Smaller bass should provide good fishing for anglers in the future.
-Bass should be active and in shallow water during this period.
-The most successful anglers will start fishing at the crack of dawn with top-water lures, then move to reaction baits, like crankbaits or spinnerbaits, then fish deeper and slower with plastics such as drop shot rigs as the morning progresses.
+As with all of the other waterbodies in Region 4, fishing for largemouth could be a little slow during the early winter.
+As a general rule, due to the cool water in the winter, fishing slowly and using plastics should be a successful strategy, though it can’t hurt to have some rods rigged up with top-water lures such as frogs, buzzbaits, crankbaits, or swimbaits.

-There is also a very healthy population of catfish in Mittry Lake.
+There is also a very healthy population of catfish in Mittry Lake, though the cool water temps of the winter could make for some slow fishing.
 Channel catfish are the most numerous, but there are also a number of flathead catfish, which can reach weights of 30 to 40 pounds here, perhaps even larger.
 Flatheads prefer live bait such as sunfish or small common carp and fishing is best at night when the water temperature is more than 70 degrees.
-Channel catfish are widespread throughout the lake, and will bite on nightcrawlers, chicken liver or prepared stinkbaits.
+Channel catfish are widespread throughout the lake, and will bite on nightcrawlers, hot dogs, chicken liver or prepared stinkbaits.
 They are occasionally caught by bass fishermen on plastics, spinners and even crankbaits.
 They can be caught year-round, but nighttime fishing during the summer is probably the most effective.